davidsan242-2/sistemas_embebidos/Laboratorio2/Challenge-1/README.md

-# 1. Challenge-1 - ESP32 Standalone Web Server
+# 1. Challenge 1 - ESP32 Standalone Web Server

 Design and implement a standalone HTTP web server running on the ESP32.